peter88213/yw2xtg/docs/usage.md

 #### optional arguments:

+`--chapters`  generate one file per chapter

-`--silent`  suppress error messages and the request to confirm overwriting or using defaults
+`--silent`  suppress error messages and the request to confirm the use of default values

 ## General